 Head back to the Recreation Path and get ready to view one of New Hampshire’s most iconic sites – the Old Man of the Mountain.
 Unfortunately, the Old Man’s face fell in 2003, but you can still see where the Great Stone Face once resided.
 The famous landmark dates back to the 19th-century literary works of Daniel Webster and Nathaniel Hawthorne.

 Once you pass the Old Man of the Mountain, the Recreation Path starts to descend into the Mt.
-Pemigewasset trailhead and parking lot.
-While you might be tempted to speed through the 3.3 miles to The Basin, there is a 20 mile per hour speed limit on the trail.
-Franconia Notch is home to tons of natural geological features, like The Basin.
+Pemigewasset trailhead and parking lot, and then gently travels 3.3 miles to The Basin, one of the many natural geological features in Franconia Notch.
 The Basin is a 30-foot-wide, 15-foot-deep granite pothole in the middle of the Pemigewasset River.
 Henry David Thoreau once said The Basin is “perhaps the most remarkable curiosity of its kind in New England.”
-If Thoreau likes it, then you will, too.

 Just like a rainbow, you’ll find a “pot of gold” at the end of the Franconia Notch Recreation Path.
 The Flume Gorge and Visitor Center is one of New Hampshire’s most visited state parks.
 Extending 800 feet at the base of Mount Liberty, the Flume is a natural geological feature first discovered in 1808 by 93-year-old “Aunt” Jess Guernsey.
 At the time of her discovery, a giant boulder was suspended between the 90-foot granite walls, but a massive rainstorm washed it away in 1883.